MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 Set up the logs output:

 - Get the COM port where your board is connected
-  (if you are using Windows, you can open your Device Manager from the Windows menu),
+  (if you are using Windows, you can open your Device Manager from the Windows menu).
 - Set up a serial terminal (e.g. Termite) to see output logs from the board.
-  Set it with the COM port retrieved previously and by following `Logs Output <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/blob/2.3.1/README.rst>`__ instructions,
+  Set it with the COM port retrieved previously and by following `Logs Output <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/blob/2.3.1/README.rst>`__ instructions.
-- Press the reset button of the board (Black button),
+- Press the board's reset button.
-- Get the IP address of your board.
+- Get your board's IP address.
 You will find it in the logs output:

    .. figure:: images/multiSandbox/iMXRT1170/getting-started-imxrt1170-termite-green-fw-output.png
       :alt: Logs Output on Termite Serial Terminal